MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

 Both of these are distributed through Maven, and come packaged with a number of helper classes.

-## MapsIndoors Initialisation
+## MapsIndoors Initialization

 MapsIndoors is a singleton class, which can be described as the data layer of the SDK.
-Below, we will show how initilisation has been simplified between V3 and V4.
+Below you will find an example that demonstrates how initialization has been simplified between V3 and V4.

 ### V3